You can learn English with videos the easy way, or the hard way.

 The videos show the words to help you understand.
 The website also features games and activities you can use with the videos you watch.
 There’s even a special section for children.

-Who can forget YouTube?
-Type “ESL videos” in the search engine and many suggestions will pop up.
-Many of the instructors give full lessons for free.
-There are too many options to list here.
-Each YouTube host has a different style and approach.
-Try different videos to see what works best for you.
-The variety of choices may be overwhelming.
-Get started with these suggestions.
+To learn English with videos, who can forget YouTube?
+Type “ESL videos” in the search engine and you’ll see that many suggestions will pop up.
+There are too many options to list here!
+The variety of choices may be overwhelming, but you can get started with these suggestions.

-We realize that YouTube is a vast universe.
-Here are a couple favorite channels with interactive videos to help you learn English.
+Here are a few of our favorite channels with interactive videos to help you learn English.

 Now that you have some suggestions, try the different websites to see where you’ll find your favorite English videos.
-Many of the resources are free, so use them to have fun learning English with videos.
+We hope you have fun while you learn English with videos!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.